malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 <span style="color:red;">**O**</span> then wins on the next move:
 ![tictactoe9](/assets/images/rl_tictactoe/tictactoe9.gif){:height="15%" width="15%"}

-This will trigger a "game over" state, and the reinforcement learner loses.
-When this happens, the reinforcement learner will update its future behavior to account for the fact that it lost to <span style="color:red;">**O**</span>.
+This will trigger a "game over" state, with a loss for the reinforcement learner.
+After this happens, the reinforcement learner will update its future behavior to account for the fact that it lost to <span style="color:red;">**O**</span>.
 After this game (or "episode"), it will be less likely to make the same move in the future.
 In RL terminology, the agent receives a negative reward for its behavior.
 This is how it "learns".

 **RL Terminology:** Episodic tasks in reinforcement learning consist of a sequence of steps that end in a terminal state, after which the agent is rewarded for its performance.
 {: .notice--info}